LittleTealeaf/SER-225-Team-A2/docs/Home/home.md

 Welcome to the unnamed SER-225-Game's website!
 Here you can find information on the game, documentation on how the code works, and other miscellaneous notes.

+## Notes from Fall 2021 Team A2
+Some legacy code was completely revised during Team A2's development, and thus some of this documentation is obsolete.
+Documentation will be kept here as it was well written, however please look at the specific code.
+Javadoc's comments have been included, as well as other comments, to try and explain what is happening.

 ## Table of contents

 - [How to use this site](../HowToUseThisSite/how-to-use-this-site.md)